-Section 2.7.3 In each undergraduate degree program, the institution requires the successful completion of a general education component at the collegiate level that (1) is substantial component of each undergraduate degree, (2) ensures breadth of knowledge, and (3) is based on a coherent rationale.
-For degree completion in associate programs, the component constitutes a minimum of 15 semester hours or the equivalent.
-These credit hours are to be drawn from and include at least one course from the following areas: humanities/fine arts, social/behavioral sciences, and natural science/mathematics.
-The courses do not narrowly focus on those skills, techniques, and procedures specific to a particular occupation or profession.
+3. The institution requires the successful completion of a general education component at the undergraduate level that a) is based on a coherent rationale.

+b) is a substantial component of each undergraduate degree program.
+For degree completion in associate programs, the component constitutes a minimum of 15 semester hours of the equivalent; for baccalaureate programs, a minimum of 30 semester hours or the equivalent.

+c) ensures breadth of knowledge.
+These credit hours include at least one course from each of the following areas: humanities/fine arts, social/behavioral sciences, and natural science/mathematics.
+These courses do not narrowly focus on those skills, techniques, and procedures specific to a particular occupation or profession.